Table of Contents

 Domestic wastewater and animal and bird waste are examples of nitrogen-rich materials that provide nutrients for the growth and multiplication of anaerobic organisms.
 N-poor materials such as green grass, corn stubble, etc., on the other hand, are rich in carbohydrates essential for gas production.
 Excessive nitrogen availability leads to the formation of NH3, whose concentration inhibits further growth.

 Ammonia toxicity can be resolved with a reduced charge or by dilution.
-In practice, it is important to maintain a C/N ratio close to 30:1 by weight in order to obtain an optimal digestion speed.
-The C / N ratio can be wisely manipulated by combining low carbon materials with high nitrogen materials and vice versa.
+In practice, it is important to maintain a C/N ratio close to 30:1 by weight to obtain an optimal digestion speed.
+The C / N ratio can be wisely manipulated by combining low-carbon materials with high-nitrogen materials and vice versa.

 Toxic materials